okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 ## Import a collection

-Go to the Okta [Postman Collections](https://developer.okta.com/docs/reference/postman-collections/) reference to import the collection you want to test.
+Go to the Okta [Postman Collections](https://developer.okta.com/docs/reference/postman-collections/) reference to import the collection that you want to test.

 > **Note:** Alternatively, you can fork a collection from the [Okta Public API Collections](https://www.postman.com/okta-eng/workspace/okta-public-api-collections/overview).